QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 > [!IMPORTANT]
 > If you are doing a lot of analysis **you'll want to disable** this extra diagnostic output.
 It will produce files
-> that are in total larger than the input audio data—you'll fill your harddrive quick.
+> that are in total larger than the input audio data—you will fill your harddrive quickly!

-- `SaveSonogramImages` will save a spectrogram for analysis segments (typically one-minute)
+- `SaveSonogramImages` will save a spectrogram for each analysed segment (typically one-minute)
 - `SaveIntermediateWavFiles` will save the converted WAVE file used to analyze each segment

 Both parameters accept three values: